Asymptotics of characters of symmetric groups related to Stanley character formula: Stanley character formula

 It is very natural therefore to ask if Theorem \ref{theo:character-sniady} holds true also for skew Young diagrams.
-Unfortunately, this is not the case as it can be seen for the skew Young diagram $\lambda$ from Figure \ref{fig:skew} since
+Unfortunately, this is not the case as it can be seen for the skew Young diagram $\lambda=(3,2) \setminus (1)$.